VirtusLab/jenkins-operator/README.md

 It was built with immutability and declarative configuration as code in mind.

 It provides out of the box:
+- preconfigured Kubernetes plugin
 - Seed Jobs and DSL Pipelines as code
-- Kubernetes plugin
-- Configuration as Code plugin
+- integration with Configuration as Code plugin
-- Secure and Hardened Jenkins instance
+- secure and hardened Jenkins instance
-- Basic Authentication
+- basic authentication with username and password

 ## Documentation